laurentperrinet/laurentperrinet.github.io/content/publication/grimaldi-22-polychronies/index.md

   the digital economy and global warming.
 In this review paper, we provide evidence from biology, theory and engineering that the precise timing of spikes plays a crucial role in our understanding of the efficiency of neural networks.
-authors:
+featured: true
+draft: false
+categories:
+- Computational Neuroscience
+- NeuroAI & Machine Learning
+tags:
+- motion-perception
+- neuromorphic-computing
-- Antoine Grimaldi
+- polychronization
-- Amélie Gruel
+- primary-visual-cortex
-- Camille Besnainou
+- spiking-motifs
-- Jean-Nicolas Jérémie
+- spiking-neural-networks
-- Jean Martinet
+- temporal-coding
+publication_types:
-- Laurent U Perrinet
+- article-journal
-date: 2022-12-23
 doi: 10.3390/brainsci13010068
-draft: false
-featured: true
-grants:
-- anr-anr
-- aprovis-3-d
-- polychronies
 links:
 - name: Hal
   url: https://hal.science/hal-03918338